 Enterprise skills are incredibly useful in many aspects of life and make you very attractive to potential employers.
+(Accessible version of the enterprise word cloud image (Word - 14KB)).
 You may have noticed that Enterprise features in Vitae’s Researcher Development Framework (RDF) - it sits within the Engagement, Influence and Impact domain.
 It therefore features in the Development Needs Analysis, which you are required to complete annually as part of your research programme.

 This may seem daunting, however you are already half-way there to becoming more enterprising…

 - The very act of deciding to undertake a postgraduate research degree demonstrates enterprise skills and attributes such as having an inquiring mind, enthusiasm and perseverance.

 - You have had to identify a gap or need or problem which you are addressing through your research, therefore you have generated an idea, spotted an opportunity and worked out a strategy to explore it.

 - And your degree inherently requires you to develop your project management, critical thinking, argument construction, communication and presentation skills.
 So you can tick those off your list!